MarlonRobs/2Opt-DDQN-Path-Optimization/README.md

 ### 2. `Comparison_and_Visualization.ipynb`
 This file is dedicated to analysis and graphical results:
 - **Metric Plots**: Cumulative reward vs. episodes and distance evolution graphs.
-- **Path Visualization**: Comparison of generated routes (GNN vs. DDQN vs. 2Opt-DDQN) for individual sections and the full orchard.
+- **Path Visualization**: Comparison of generated routes (DDQN vs. GNN vs. OR-TOOLS vs. CHRISTOFIDES) for individual sections and the full orchard.
 - **Statistical Tables**: Bar charts comparing the efficiency of the three models.

 ---